ds-horizon/logwise/docs/what-is-logwise.md

 Managing logs effectively is a common struggle for development teams:

+- Logs are scattered across environments, making unified visibility difficult
+- Small teams and organizations need a simple, transparent, and extensible solution they can afford
 - Developers spend too much time dealing with unstructured logs
+- Raw logs lack actionable insights, making it hard to derive metrics and alerts
 - Existing tools are often complex, heavy, or closed-source
-- Small teams and organizations need a simple, transparent, and extensible solution they can afford

 ## How Logwise Solves This